chrissimpkins/six-four/README.md

     </body>
 </html>
 ```
-The filename will be used as the `<alt>` attribute in the tag.
+The image filename is used as the `<alt>` attribute in the tag.

 ## Help
-In application help documentation is accessed with the following command:
+In application help documentation is accessed with either of the following commands:
 ``` bash
 sixfour -h
 ```